InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Materials and Methods

-In addition to the heat emitted by built-up surfaces and vegetation, it's important to consider anthropogenic heat releases ($Q_F$) when studying UHIs at the neighborhood scale. $Q_F$ is a combination of heat fluxes that primarily originate from HVAC systems of buildings $Q_{HVAC}$ and traffic $Q_{traffic}$, that is:
+The heat releases from traffic ($Q_{traffic}$), including both sensible and latent heat fluxes, can be expressed as a function of the number of vehicles ($N_v$) crossing a portion of a road using the formula of \cite{grimmond1992suburban}, that is:

-\cite{dobler2021urban} shows that waste heat releases ($Q_{HVAC}$) can be detected from thermal images.
-However, their magnitude can only be estimated if measurements of the building energy use are available \cite{kikegawa2003development}.
-In contrast with $Q_{HVAC}$, $Q_{traffic}$ can be estimated from thermal images without needing any additional data source.
-The reason is that the number of cars crossing a portion of the road at an instant $n$ ($N^n_v$) can be detected from thermal images taken at two subsequent times.
+The number of cars crossing a portion of the road at an instant $n$ ($N^n_v$) can be detected from thermal images taken at two subsequent times.
 It means there is a function $f$ such that:

 where $U'^{n}_{\mathcal{R}} = U^{n}_{\mathcal{R}} - <U^{n}_{\mathcal{R}}>$ is the thermal image within the region $\mathcal{R}$ taken at time $t_0 + n \cdot \Delta t$ and centered over the average $<U^{n}_{\mathcal{R}}>$.
 Given $f$, the number of vehicles crossing the portion of the road $\mathcal{R}$ over one hour from time $t$ ($N_v$) can be calculated as: